A partial knowledge of friends of friends speeds social search: Conclusions

-This work was partially supported by the Army Research Laboratory under Cooperative Agreement Number W911NF-09-2-0053 (the ARL Network Science CTA) and the Office of Naval Research Contract N00014-15-1-2641.
-The content of this paper does not necessarily reflect the position or policy of the U.S. Government, or ARL, no official endorsement should be inferred or implied.
+{\bf Acknowledgment:} The authors were partially supported by: the Army Research Laboratory under Cooperative Agreement Number W911NF-09-2-0053 (the ARL Network Science CTA), the Army Research Office, Grant W911NF-16-1-0524, and the Office of Naval Research, Contract N00014-15-1-2641.
+The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.